criteo/node-disruption-controller/README.md

 of nodes.

 TeamK, before doing a maintenance of a node will create a NodeDisruption.
-The controller will check wich budgets are impacted by the disruption and check if they can tolerate one more disruption.
+The controller will check which budgets are impacted by the disruption and check if they can tolerate one more disruption.
 If not, the NodeDisruption will be rejected.
 TeamK will have to retry creating a NodeDisruption later.
 If it is granted, TeamK can disrupt the node.
 In this case, the disruption will be the drain and